-The trauma left behind by infidelity has many similarities with the experience of Post Traumatic Stress Disorder.
+The trauma left behind by infidelity has many similarities with the experience of Post Traumatic Stress Disorder or PTSD.
+Yes, being cheated on can make you go through the symptoms of PTSD.

 Of all of the threats to a committed relationship I have treated in four decades of working with couples, the most difficult to heal is infidelity.
 When a trusted partner in a committed relationship betrays the sacred trust of the other, the relationship will undergo severe instability.